-A great reputation can take years to build, and seconds to be destroyed.
-In today’s competitive digital environment, it is essential to have a business reputation management strategy in order to acquire new customers who are more likely to become repeat visitors.
+In today’s competitive digital environment, it is essential to have a business reputation strategy in order to acquire new customers who are more likely to become repeat visitors.
 Better still, if your reputation is so good it's is worth promoting, your customers can become your marketers, saving you time and earning you revenue.

-With more and more people performing their own research as part of the purchase decision process, businesses now need to manage their reputation directly on search engine results pages (SERPs) in order to stand out to a potential consumer.
-Businesses need to adapt to this new consumer behavior trend or risk becoming irrelevant.
+With more and more people performing their own research as part of the purchase decision process, businesses now need to build their reputation directly on search engine results pages (SERPs) in order to stand out to a potential consumer.
+Businesses need to adapt to this new consumer behaviour trend or risk becoming irrelevant.

-So how can you improve your brand reputation management on search?
+So how can you improve your brand reputation on search?

 In this article, we’ll go through 3 of the best ways.

 Social media has become an essential tool to target customers, engage with them, and improve your customer service.
 While social channels might not be the first thing that comes to mind when thinking of customer service, it is one of the most visible ways of highlighting your company’s commitment to customer service.
 And the better the customer service, the better the engagement, the better the reputation.

 Today, online reputation management is truly incomplete without social media channels.
 Social accounts are essential to building and maintaining an engaged audience and keeping your interactions active and public.
 When trying to influence your customers’ decisions, building trust and customer confidence in your brand is essential, and this is more likely to happen if you interact with your customers and show yourself as a friendly customer-centric brand on the channels they’re already using.

 When trying to improve your brand reputation management on search, it’s important to know that your brand’s social accounts are very likely to appear on the first page of search engine results page, which means it’s absolutely essential for businesses to work on their social media strategies.
 While social signals aren’t one of Google’s search ranking factors, social channels and accounts are indexed and crawled like any other web page would.